 -

 Melanie Armstrong, CPA, is a retired PwC partner and senior executive with 18 years of experience at the partner and C-Suite level, seven of those as a Chief Operating Officer (COO).
 She established and led PwC’s (now Guidehouse’s) U.S. International Development practice focused on social impact work addressing critical challenges faced by underprivileged people around the world.
 She began her career as an auditor and spent two years working in the Czech Republic as it converted from communism to capitalism.
-A graduate of University of California, Los Angeles, with a Bachelor of Arts in psychology, Melanie is also the founder and owner of ThroughLine Consultants, where she uses genetic genealogy to generate investigative leads that help law enforcement close cold cases.
-She also currently sits on the boards of Mercy Corps and Leadership Mission International as well as the advisory board of the Vellamo Leadership Institute.
+A graduate of University of California, Los Angeles, with a Bachelor of Arts in psychology, she also currently sits on the boards of Mercy Corps and Leadership Mission International as well as the advisory board of the Vellamo Leadership Institute.
 Melanie has served on the LSSNCA board since 2023.

 -